 Healed By Truth

 The Life-long Toll on Survivors

-Recalling her lifelong fight for survival and justice, Carrie shares some of the personal cost, "I've been a living, breathing crime scene for the past twenty-two years," she states.
-"Whenever I go into an interview, or courtroom, I feel like I should be wearing a yellow crime-scene tape around my shoulders.
-Lawyers probe and inspect the things that happened to me, and for twenty-two years I've kept my memories and my pain intact.
-I have to think about these things every day and remember them for the trial."
+Carrie sheds some light on what it's like to survive the justice system, "Whenever I go into an interview, or courtroom, I feel like I should be wearing a yellow crime-scene tape around my shoulders," she states.
+"Lawyers, police, and investigators probe and inspect the things that happened to me, and for over two decades I've had to remember every detail of the abuse for them.
+As a result, I think about these things and suffer from them every day."

+Healed By Truth